hydroper/phantasystar3/client/TRACK.md

 ## Implemented

 - [ ] Gameplay
+  - [ ] During progress, ask whether to save game.
+This may be useful if the player forgets going to `System > Save Game`
   - [ ] Menu
     - [ ] Local Shop
       - [ ] For weapons or armor, display which characters can equip the item and the status compared to the current equipment.